7 Key Takeaways from the EDUCAUSE 2022 Conference

 6. Next-level collaboration

-We witnessed higher education partnerships at work—higher ed professionals sharing resources and ideas with each other and identifying solutions to address challenges and ever evolving threats.
+We witnessed higher education partnerships at work—higher education professionals sharing resources and ideas with each other and identifying solutions to address challenges and ever-evolving threats.
 Being able to collaborate in person again is so valuable and is absolutely needed now more than ever!

 7. The need for ongoing awareness training